seruminar/DarkThemes/README.md

-# Dark Themes
+# Stylus Themes
-Dark themes for some commonly used web applications.
+Stylus themes for some commonly used web applications.